 In case you might be asking yourself right now, “but what about how much more expensive they are?” you’re in for a great surprise… Cruelty-free products are more budget-friendly than ever!
 They no longer consistently outrank traditional products in terms of costs.
 Cruelty-free brands like ELF (stands for “eyes, lips, face,” and they’ve got each one thoroughly covered!), Physician’s Formula, and many others are just as affordable.

 In my own experience, I’ve noticed that they help me make more mindful shopping choices, too.
 Rather than needing one product for each problem or use and another one to correct or supplement that one, I only need a few versatile, well-rounded, healthy, and cruelty-free products taking up space in my bathroom.
 When you clear the clutter, you’re making choices you can be infinitely proud of.

-Here are some other popular cruelty-free brands besides Burts`s Bee, ELF, Physician’s Formula, and The Body Shop for you to try out for yourself:
+Here are some other popular cruelty-free brands besides Burts`s Bee, ELF and Physician’s Formula for you to try out for yourself:

 - Everyday Minerals

 - Avalon Organics